Christmas travel hit by staff shortages, planned closures and industrial action

 Meanwhile, East Midlands Railway services continue to be affected by industrial action by the RMT union, with an amended service expected to run on January 2.

+RMT General Secretary Mick Lynch said the disruption could have been avoided if rail companies had taken the concerns of staff seriously.

+“The added problem of Covid absences proves that the railway runs at its limits on staffing levels and should mean an immediate halt to threatened staff cuts in the New Year,” he added.

-A number of routes are also being impacted by planned engineering works.
+A number of routes are also being affected by planned engineering works.

 Southern’s Gatwick Airport trains are operating to and from London Bridge instead of London Victoria until January 3.